SteeltoeOSS/Documentation/docs/configuration/config-server-provider.md

 The following example shows some provider settings that have been put in a JSON file.
 Only two settings are really necessary. `Spring:Application:Name` configures the "application name" to be `sample`, and `Spring:Cloud:Config:Uri` configures the address of the config server.

->NOTE: The `Spring:Application:Name` is also used by other Steeltoe libraries in addition to the config server.
+>The `Spring:Application:Name` is also used by other Steeltoe libraries in addition to the config server.

 ```json
 {